-Not just in a situation where you have been in Georgia more than 183 days, but in any situation where it could be shown your business has been actively and consistently managed here.
+Not just in a situation where you have been in Georgia more than 183 days, but in any situation where it could be shown that your business is or was being actively and consistently managed from here.

 The reason this could happen is because, by Georgian law, the place of management of the business has a direct effect on where that business is seen to be based.

-If your Permanent Establishment for your business can clearly be seen as being in Georgia, because you operate and manage the business from Georgia on a consistent basis, then said business could be considered as being a Georgian business for tax purposes.
+If your Permanent Establishment for your business can clearly be seen as being in Georgia, because you operate and manage the business from Georgia on a consistent basis, then said business could be considered as a Georgian business for tax purposes.

-If that is the case, being that you probably would not have taken steps to legally register that business in Georgia up until this point, you have effectively been operating an unregistered business.
-You could be liable to back register the business to the date you first triggered Permanent Establishment, pay back-taxes and penalties for not paying/declaring taxes in a timely manner, and pay back taxes for that period.
+If that is the case, and you likely have not taken any steps to legally register that business in Georgia up until this point, you have effectively been operating an unregistered business.
+You could be liable to back-register the business to the date on which you first triggered Permanent Establishment, pay back-taxes and penalties for not paying/declaring taxes in a timely manner, and pay back taxes for that entire period.

 How The Tax Code Confirms This Problem

-If you are thinking at this point that this argument seems a little far fetched then I can answer your skepticism with evidence from the tax code.
+If you are thinking at this point that this argument seems a little far-fetched, I can answer your skepticism with evidence from the tax code.